futurice/futurice-ldap-user-manager/README.md

 # Change “company” and “Company” (e.g. to “futurice” and “Futurice”) throughout the file
 # set USE_TLS=False if some LDAP connections don't work
 # Change EMAIL_DOMAIN and EMAIL_HOST (e.g. replace example.com with futurice.com)
+# Change IT_TEAM to an existing group you're part of to get SUDO permission
 ```

 Run using Vagrant